 The new mill sheet size has dictated a minor change in text layout, along with a redesign, to accommodate the slightly narrower page size of 10.5 x 14 inches.

 We have completed the typesetting, editing, and corrections for the book and it is set in 14pt Centaur with Arrighi.
 It has a page size of 10.5 x 14 inches (26.7 cm x 61 cm) 134 pages not including front or back matter, printed on St. Armand Canal cotton rag paper.
 There will be 12 multi-color linoleum cuts sized at 8 x 9.25 inches complementing the text blocks on the pages.
 Seventy-five copies will be available for sale at $2,000, as well as five copies in sheets for binders at $1500 and 10 deluxe in individual presentation bindings by Chad Pastotnik starting at $2500.

 Leather has been secured from Steven Siegel in a dark moss green natural goat.
 Some 37 goats shelter now in the Deep Wood Press bindery awaiting their final appearance in this world.
 Alas, the rest of the binding design has yet to be finalized.
 Having only just received the paper, collating the layout and final section count for the book are the tasks immediately at hand.

-Printing should begin by mid to late October and though we hesitate to make any firm promises, the goal is to have some books ready by the holidays.
+Printing should begin by early November and though we hesitate to make any firm promises, the goal is to have some books ready by the holidays.